Last updated on August 15th, 2024 at 08:33 am

 Boost Your Mood: Foods That Fight Depression

-The foods we eat can have an enormous impact on the structure and function of our brains.
-A healthy diet can help us maintain our cognitive abilities for longer periods of time.
-Your brain requires lots of energy to function properly, so it must be fed well.
+The foods we eat can enormously impact the structure and function of our brains.
+A healthy diet can help us maintain our cognitive abilities for extended periods.
+Your brain requires lots of energy to function correctly, so it must be fed well.

 The human body needs certain nutrients to remain healthy.
-For example, omega-3 fatty acids help rebuild and repair damaged neurons, and antioxidants reduce cellular damage and inflammation, both of which are associated with cognitive decline and neurodegenerative diseases, such as Alzheimer’s.
+For example, omega-3 fatty acids help rebuild and repair damaged neurons, and antioxidants reduce cellular damage and inflammation.
+Both are associated with cognitive decline and neurodegenerative diseases, such as Alzheimer’s.

-The Mediterranean diet is one of the most studied diets in regard to its effects on mental health.
-In fact, researchers have found that people following a Mediterranean diet had lower rates of depression compared to those eating fewer fruits and vegetables.
+The Mediterranean diet is one of the most studied diets regarding its effects on mental health.
+Researchers have found that people following a Mediterranean diet had lower rates of depression compared to those eating fewer fruits and vegetables.

-A study published in the journal Nutrients looked at how much fruit and vegetable intake correlated with depressive symptoms among over 2,500 adults.
+A study published in the journal Nutrients examined how much fruit and vegetable intake correlated with depressive symptoms among over 2,500 adults.
 They found that participants who ate fewer servings of fruits and vegetables per day reported more severe symptoms of depression.

 Another study published in the Journal of Affective Disorders found that women who consumed more fiber, vitamin B6, magnesium, folate, iron, zinc, calcium, potassium, and omega-3 fatty acids had lower levels of depression.